 How selling gold from Crieff by post works

 GoldPaid serves customers in Crieff by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Crieff to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+There is no showroom and no appointment to keep; the steps run by WhatsApp, by post and by email, each one taken only when you choose to take it.

 Crieff in context, and what we tend to receive from here

-Crieff is a Perthshire town on the edge of the Highlands that grew as a Victorian spa resort, with a long-established older population.
+Crieff is a Perthshire town on the edge of the Highlands that grew as a Victorian spa resort.
+It is a comfortable, settled town with a long-established older population, where Victorian and Edwardian jewellery is common.
+People in Crieff sell gold and silver by post, UK-wide, with no shop visit needed.

 Spa-town parcels often carry good inherited pieces, the dress jewellery of a settled, comfortable community, alongside plainer everyday gold.